5 Best Bondage Ropes For Shibari

 Cotton

-Let’s start simple.
-Cotton ropes are great if you’re on a budget, and they’re super customizable!
-It’s super soft and knots easily, but it may (k)not be the best for suspension.
+Cotton ropes are great if you’re on a budget.
+It’s super soft and knots easily, but it’s not the best for suspension.
 Cotton ropes can also be difficult to untie, and depending on the brand, they may tighten over time due to the natural stretch of the material.

 Hemp